Rainbow 100: Legacy

 The Multi Emulator Super System can run the Rainbow-specific Windows 1.0.

 The Rainbow 100 played a small but important role in the creation of the FidoNet system.
 A computer club in St. Louis was in the process of setting up a BBS system using CBBS on CP/M when they learned that DEC would be giving the club a Rainbow 100 for free.
 The group planned on starting the BBS on this machine as soon as it arrived; but, when it did, they found that the Z80 did not have access to the serial ports.
 Casting about for a new BBS platform that ran on DOS, they learned of FidoBBS and arranged to have its developer port the serial drivers to the Rainbow platform.
 This ran up considerable phone bills sending emails and file transfers between St. Louis and the developer in San Francisco, and the developer produced FidoNet as a method of automating exchanges late at night when phone rates were lower.

+The DEC Rainbow was also the first Personal Computer to use the now ubiquitous 'inverted T' cursor key layout on its DEC LK201 keyboard, Other machines of its time and for a number years after used their own unique layouts for cursor keys.
+The 'inverted T' cursor layout is something that would not become common until the IBM Model M keyboard standardized the 'inverted T' cursor layout three years later.

 Piers Anthony wrote many of his books from the '80s on his DEC Rainbow.

 The DEC Rainbow can be seen in the films Ghostbusters, Beverly Hills Cop, and Firestarter.

 Michael Paré watches a TV commercial for "The Rainbow" in The Philadelphia Experiment.